JetBrains/Qodana/topics/pricing.md

 ### What are the license costs comprised of?

-The total license cost is calculated on the basis of the number of contributors.
+The total license cost is based on the number of contributors.
 A contributor is a person who commits to any number of Qodana Cloud projects within the same organization and under a single license.
+During the [onboarding](cloud-onboarding.md) stage, Qodana Cloud obtains the list of all unique committers from all branches of a Git repository, which then becomes the list of contributors.
+The minimal number of contributors used for licensing is 3.

 The number of contributors is calculated every 90 days.
 For example, if you buy a license for 10 contributors, but during the first 90 days this number rises to 20, then, in the following 90-day period, the license costs will be